TaylorBriggs/stripe-relay-lambda/README.md

 # stripe-relay-lambda

-A Lambda function for creating customers and orders to complete a [Stripe Relay](relay) flow.
+A Lambda function for creating customers and orders to complete a [Stripe Relay][relay] flow.

 ## Authentication